 Q: How is the GUI getting the data to plot?

-A: When the demo kit is connected to WiFi, the temperature and pressure data is sent to Arrow Connect using MQTT and the accelerometer data is sent to the GUI using the serial (UART) connection.
+A: When the demo kit is connected to Wi-Fi, the temperature and pressure data is sent to Arrow Connect using MQTT and the accelerometer data is sent to the GUI using the serial (UART) connection.
 The GUI plots the accelerometer data when it is received from the serial port, while the temperature and pressure data are plotted by subscribing to the same Arrow Connect MQTT topic to which the demo kit is publishing.
-In the case when the demo kit is not connected to WiFi, all data is sent to the GUI using the serial connection.
+In the case when the demo kit is not connected to Wi-Fi, all data is sent to the GUI using the serial connection.

 Q: Why does there seem to be a delay in some of the temperature and pressure data timestamps.